sbryngelson/group-docs/group-syllabus/undergraduate-specifics.md

 Do be aware that GT CS offers an undergraduate thesis option, which fulfills several degree requirements but is otherwise a small time commitment (and teaches you useful things!).

 Some commitment topics to consider; if you
-* hope to go to a top graduate school (or are considering it), at Georgia Tech or otherwise, then completing your degree early will not help with admission, but completing high-quality research _definitely_ will.
+* hope to go to a top graduate school (or are considering it), at Georgia Tech or otherwise, then completing your degree early is quite unlikely to help with admission, but completing high-quality research _definitely_ will.
-* know that you do not want to go to graduate school, research can be attractive and expand opportunities.
-This mostly depends on the job you hope to obtain.
+* don't think you do not want to go to graduate school, research can still expand industry opportunities.
+The degree to which it expands those opportunities will depend on the job you hope to obtain.
+Discuss with Spencer for more details.

 ## Outcomes